 Unions offer a safety and health advantage in the construction industry.
-According to a survey commissioned by the Center for Construction Research and Training (CPWR), construction firms that employ at least some union workers are more likely to perform safety best practices and undergo OSHA training than those with no union employees.
+According to a survey commissioned by the Center for Construction Research and Training (CPWR), construction firms that employ at least some union workers are more likely to perform safety best practices and undergo OSHA training than those without any union employees.

 Center for Construction Research and Training (CPWR) Study – Unions and Safety

 Ninety of the 334 firms that participated in the 2017 study employed only union workers, while 109 had both union and nonunion employees, and 135 had only nonunion workers.
 The research shows the union advantage when it comes to worker safety and health.
 The results speak for themselves: